OWASP/wrongsecrets/CONTRIBUTING.md

 ## How to set up your Contributor Environment

+#TODO: add gitl lfs intro here and in readme!

 1. Create a GitHub account.
 Multiple different GitHub subscription plans are available, but you only need a free one.
 Follow [these steps](https://help.github.com/en/articles/signing-up-for-a-new-github-account "Signing up for a new GitHub account") to set up your account.
 2. Fork the repository.
 Creating a fork means creating a copy of the repository on your own account, which you can modify without any impact on this repository.
 GitHub has an [article that describes all the needed steps](https://help.github.com/en/articles/fork-a-repo "Fork a repo").
 3. Clone your own repository to your host computer so that you can make modifications.
 If you followed the GitHub tutorial from step 2, you have already done this.